14th September, 2021

 - A domestic client who controls the way in which any construction work is carried out by a person at work must comply with the requirements of this Part so far as they relate to matters within the client’s control.

 In addition, anyone who controls construction work must make sure that these requirements are complied with.
+Because if you control construction work, then you are a contractor under CDM.

-The requirements of Part 4 cover a wide variety of site issues including safe places of work, site security, demolition, inspections, traffic routes and vehicles, fire prevention, emergency procedures, even lighting.
+The requirements of Part 4 cover a wide variety of site issues including safe places of work, site security, demolition, inspections, traffic routes and vehicles, fire prevention, emergency procedures, and even lighting.

 For example, the regulations state that the colour of any artificial lighting must not affect or change the perception of any sign or signal provided for health and safety.